capacitor-community/firebase-analytics/README.md

 - `npx cap sync android` (every time you run `npm install`)
 - `npx cap open android`
 - add `google-services.json` to your `android/app` folder
-- `[extra step]` in android case we need to tell Capacitor to initialise the plugin:

-> on your `MainActivity.java` file add `import com.getcapacitor.community.firebaseanalytics.FirebaseAnalytics;` and then inside the init callback `add(FirebaseAnalytics.class);`

 Now you should be set to go.
 Try to run your client using `ionic cap run android --livereload --address=0.0.0.0`.